Yonle/tssniff/README.md

 ## Disk layout

-The fake disk is a standard MBR image with one FAT32 (or exFAT) partition:
+The fake disk is a standard MBR image with one FAT32 partition:

 ```text
 +---------------------------+